Ricker Polsdorfer, MD

-Most patients with MDS are elderly.
+Most people with MDS are elderly.
 Their lifestyle may already have begun to be limited by various medically related conditions of advancing age.
 The primary problems MDS may cause are decreasing physical ability or interest in favorite activities, an increased risk of serious infections, and an increased likelihood of excess bleeding from injury.

 General guidelines include the following:

 With MDS, you may find your interest in your normal activities declines.
-Activities you used to enjoy may become a burden, tire you out, or simply not interest you any more.
+Activities you used to enjoy may become a burden, tire you out, or simply not interest you anymore.
 Discuss your feelings openly with your friends, relatives, and doctors.
 There are many possible ways to rekindle your interest in life.
 There are also medications for

 that might help.
 Other general recommendation that may help include: